Last Updated on

 I was a little disappointed that Vinebox didn’t include any Rosé in the subscription I received, however, I did notice on their website they had a separate box with just Rosé wines for $49 (shipping included).

-This box gives you six tasters (three flavors all together, with a variety tasting notes) so you can split the box with a friend and save on costs or just have six tastings to yourself.
+This box gives you six wine selection flavors to try, so you can split the wine box with a friend and save on costs or just have six tastings to yourself.
 I think this was a smart move for those who love Rosé and for those who’d like to try a medley.

 It is a bit on the pricey side, but again, if you don’t live near a winery, you enjoy the convenience, or would just like to try wines that you might not otherwise have a chance to, it’s a good subscription to dip your feet into the wine waters.